-- Oral abstract presenters are required to submit their PowerPoint presentation via email to SMA at firstname.lastname@example.org on or before October 20, 2017.
-If your presentation proves to be too large to email, contact SMA at email@example.com or 800-423-4992 for alternate delivery methods.
+- Oral abstract presenters are required to submit the PowerPoint presentation via email to SMA at firstname.lastname@example.org on or before October 19, 2018.
+If your presentation is too large to email, contact SMA at email@example.com or 800-423-4992 for alternate delivery methods.

-- All presentations will be preloaded to the presentation laptop.
+- All presentations will be preloaded on the presentation laptop.

-- All slides will be reviewed for adherence to ACCME policies by SMA staff prior to uploading the presentation.
+- All slides will be reviewed for adherence to ACCME policies by SMA staff prior to the Assembly.

 - Lighted Lectern